 Students learn practical skills across the teaching programme.
-With regard to project work, students receive research skills training and one-on-one tutorial supervision.
+With regard to project work, students receive research skills training.

 Growing originality in the application of knowledge is modelled by faculty, forms a key dimension in class discussions and debates, is cultivated in simulations, practical exercises and problem analysis, and constitutes a major component of the formative objectives of assessment.

+Assessment Method

-Assessment Method Students' practical skills are assessed by essay, exam and dissertation and, in particular, by student-led seminars and assessed applied research projects.
+Students' practical skills are assessed by essay, exam and, in particular, by student-led seminars.